Zeroth-Order Adaptive Neuron Alignment Based Pruning without Re-Training: Additional experiments

-\subsection{Additional experiments}
+\section{Additional experiments}

 Here we include the results of the experiments that, due to space limits, we could not include in the main text.
-Specifically, we report: the results of \algname on the Language Modeling tasks at 60\% and 80\% sparsity and the full results on the Zero-Shot tasks at 60\%, 70\%, and 80\% sparsity; the results for the Zero-Shot tasks with Magnitude pruning; the results over LLama-13B at 70\% sparsity; the results of \algname (\emph{block}-only) applied to SparseGPT \cite{frantar2023sparsegpt}.
+Specifically, we report: the results of \algname over a more recent model, namely LLama-3 8B; the results on the Language Modeling datasets at 60\% and 80\% sparsity and the full results on the Zero-Shot tasks at 60\%, 70\%, and 80\% sparsity; the results for the Zero-Shot tasks with Magnitude pruning; the full results of Zero-Shot tasks over LLama 13B and 70B at 70\% sparsity; the results of \algname (\emph{block}-only) applied to SparseGPT \citep{frantar2023sparsegpt}.